epegasus/Service-Samples/README.md

 	Bound service can be binded with multiple components.
 It will automatically be get killed when all components unbind it.
 	A bound service runs only as long as another application component is bound to it.
+	It can be binded with already running service. (music player {current song}) and stopSelf won't work, untill unbind.

     IntentService
     	-> Extent to base class